Alteyae/hybrid-compression/README.md

 ###  `Y: 0.225`
 ###  `Z: -0.062`

+### How to change Models on what to Capture
+### Go to "SpriteViewport" , then in the inspector tab, change the model.

 ### How to change the capture size of the model
 ### Go to or click "Camera3D" Node
 ### In the 3D Scene, under "Perspective" . tuen on the "Preview"